styromaniac/browzero/README.md

 pip install PyQt5 PyQtWebEngine
 ```
 Make sure you have Python 3 and pip installed on your system before running the command.
 Never use sudo nor root to install Python external dependencies.

-For private browsing, pass the argument --private or -p.
-Cookies and cache should only save to physical memory, so when you exit browzero, the cookies and cache will clear.